Many stores are having difficulty competing with Amazon unless they use coupons and discounts which punishes their margins.

 Like coupons in = more money in your jeans.

 In theory, this is how the most overused lever in marketing a retail store works.
 And retailers also like using this form of promotion because they feel they can accurately measure its effectiveness when customers redeem their coupons.

-The trouble with coupons is if you do coupons and discounts long enough, you destroy the loyalty to your brand and, as BBB has found, you have to increase percentage off just to get any traction.
+The trouble with coupons is if you use coupons and discounts long enough, you destroy the loyalty to your brand and, as many retailers have found, you have to increase percentage off just to get any traction.

 You exchange their loyalty to your curated products, your sales team, and your merchandise selection to the coupon or discount.

 And the bigger the discount, the harder it is to convert a coupon shopper to your regular prices.